microsoft/fadtk/README.md

 For Windows users: Please make sure ffmpeg and SoX are installed and placed in $PATH.

+If you want to use a version of ffmpeg or SoX that's different from the version in $PATH, you can set the `FFMPEG_PATH` and `SOX_PATH` environment variables before running the program.

 ### Optional Dependencies

 Optionally, you can install dependencies that add additional embedding support.
 They are: